 A recent Pew Research Center survey reports that A majority of Blacks have experienced discrimination.
 A discussion with Wade Henderson, President and C.E.O. of the Leadership Conference on Civil and Human Rights, on the state of civil rights in the U.S. today, including progress made, and work still to be done.
-Part 1 of a discussion with Wade Henderson, President & CEO of the Leadership Conference on Civil and Human Rights.
+A discussion with Wade Henderson, President & CEO of the Leadership Conference on Civil and Human Rights.
 This discussion continues in part 2 (State of Civil Rights).

 See a partial transcript of this interview below: